-AA is paid at 2 different rates.
+AA is paid at two different rates.
 The rate you get depends on how much care you need.
 You may be paid:

-- the lower rate of £59.70 a week if you need frequent help or constant supervision during the day, or supervision at night - the higher rate of £89.15 a week if you need or supervision throughout both the day and night, or you are terminally ill.
+- the lower rate of £60.00 a week if you need frequent help or constant supervision during the day, or supervision at night - the higher rate of £89.60 a week if you need help or supervision throughout both the day and night, or you are terminally ill.

 There are no restrictions on how you can spend AA.
 The money does not need to be spent on paying for care.
-Some people have support from family or friends, and use the money for other things, such as equipment or transport.
+Some people have support from family or friends and use the money for other things, such as equipment or transport.

-If you live in England, Scotland or Wales, you can download and print an application form from gov.uk/attendance-allowance/ how-to-claim You can also call the Department for Work and Pensions AA helpline on 0800 731 0122 or use textphone 0800 731 0317 (Monday to Friday, 8am to 6pm) and ask them to send you a form.
+If you live in England, Scotland or Wales, you can download and print an application form at qov.uk/attendance-allowance/ how-to-claim You can also call the Department for Work and Pensions AA helpline on 0800 731 0122, or use textphone 0800 731 0317 (Monday to Friday, 9.30am to 3.30pm) and ask them to send you a form.

-If you live in Northern Ireland, you can download and print an application form at nidirect.gov.uk/articles/attendanceallowance You can also call the Disability and Carers Service helpline on 0800 587 0912 or use textphone 028 9031 1092 (Monday to Friday, 9am to 5pm) and ask them to send you a form.
+If you live in Northern Ireland, you can download and print an application form at nidirect.gov.uk/articles/attendanceallowance You can also call the Disability and Carers Service helpline on 0800 587 0912, or use textphone 0800 012 1574 (Monday to Friday, 10am to 4pm) and ask them to send you a form.
 Or you could visit your local Social Security or Jobs and Benefits office.

 If you ask for a form to be sent to you by post, try to return it within 6 weeks.
-If you return the form within this time, the benefit can be backdated to the date you requested the form.
+If you return the form within this time, the benefit can be backdated to the date you requested the form

 The claim form asks personal questions about how your health problems affect your daily life.
-It will help your application if you include as much detail as possible.
+You should include as much detail as possible.

-The form is long and you should set aside a good amount of time to fill it in.
-You may find it helpful to read through the form first, so that you can get the information you need before you start.
-The form also comes with guidance notes.
+The form is long.
+You will need to make sure you set aside a good amount of time to fill it in.
+You may find it helpful to read the form first.
+Then you can get all the information you need before you start.
+The form also comes with notes to explain and help you answer the questions.

-Recording the problems that you have every day in a diary can help you show how your condition affects your daily life.
-We have a diary you can use to do this (see page 76).
+Recording the problems you have every day in a diary can also help to show how your condition affects your daily life.
+We have a diary you can use to do this (see pages 78 to 79).

-Someone else can complete the form on your behalf, provided you can sign it.
+Someone else can complete the form on your behalf, if you can sign it.
 If you cannot sign the form, the person completing the form needs legal permission to sign it on your behalf.
-You can find out more information about this at gov.uk/become-appointeefor-someone-claiming-benefits
+This is called power of attorney.
+You can find out more information about this at gov.uk/become-appointee-forsomeone-claiming-benefits